andreasvarga/MatrixPencils.jl/README.md

 * **ispmregular**  Checking the regularity of a polynomial matrix.
 * **ispmunimodular**  Checking the unimodularity of a polynomial matrix.

+**Manipulation of rational matrices**

+* **rm2lspm** Representation of a rational matrix as a linearization of its strictly proper part plus its polynomial part.
+* **rmeval** Evaluation of a rational matrix for a given value of its argument.
+* **rm2ls** Building a descriptor system based structured linearization of a rational matrix.
+* **ls2rm** Computation of the rational matrix from its descriptor system based structured linearization.
+* **rm2lps** Building a pencil based structured linearization of a rational matrix.
+* **lps2rm** Computation of the rational matrix from its pencil based structured linearization.
+* **lpmfd2ls** Building a descriptor system based structured linearization of a left polynomial matrix fractional description.
+* **rpmfd2ls** Building a descriptor system based structured linearization of a right polynomial matrix fractional description.
+* **lpmfd2lps** Building a pencil based structured linearization of a left polynomial matrix fractional description.
+* **rpmfd2lps** Building a pencil based structured linearization of a right polynomial matrix fractional description.
+* **pminv2ls** Building a descriptor system based structured linearization of the inverse of a polynomial matrix.
+* **pminv2lps** Building a pencil based structured linearization of the inverse of a polynomial matrix.

+**Some applications to rational matrices**

+* **rmkstruct**  Determination of the Kronecker structure and infinite pole-zero structure.
+* **rmzeros**  Computation of the finite and infinite zeros using structured pencil based linearization.
+* **rmzeros1**  Computation of the finite and infinite zeros using linear pencil based structured linearization.
+* **rmpoles**  Computation of the infinite poles using structured pencil based linearization.
+* **rmpoles1**  Computation of the infinite poles using linear pencil based structured linearization.
+* **rmrank**  Determination of the normal rank.

 A complete list of implemented functions is available [here](https://sites.google.com/site/andreasvargacontact/home/software/matrix-pencils-in-julia).

 ## Future plans

-The collection of tools will be extended by adding new functionality, such as new tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), building linearizations of polynomial matrices in other bases (e.g., orthogonal polynomial bases), applications of structured linear pencils manipulations to rational matrix problems, etc.
+The collection of tools will be extended by adding new functionality, such as new tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), building linearizations of polynomial matrices in other bases (e.g., orthogonal polynomial bases), etc.

 ## Supplimentary information